cioportfolio/python/docs/index.md

 - There is a block of code with indented (shifted right) lines which shows Python what code is repeated by the loop
 - Python checks the condition on the `while` line.
 If the condition is `True` it runs the block of code and checks again
 - If the condition is `False` it skips the block of code and carries on after the loop.
 - We still have a `LED_num` variable but the `while` loop does not look after it the way that a `for` loop does.
-We've set it to the correct start value before the loop and change it each time.
+We have to remember to set it to the correct start value before the loop and change it each time.

 In this example the `for` version is a bit easier than the `while` version.
 In some cases you may find the `while` option better.
 For example, if you need to step through two lists in parallel a `while` loop will be easier to understand than a `for` loop.
 Another example is looping forever like this.